talmosko/thoughts/new-short-demo.md

 ---

-> Let's adjust adjust `setCompleted` method to save the change.
+> Let's adjust adjust `setCompleted` function to save the change.

 > Now as I tick the tasks, a `PUT` request gets sent to the backend

 ---

-> Let's fix the `deleteTask` method to delete.
+> Let's fix the `deleteTask` function to delete.

 > And let's add a task and delete it. - see,  a `delete` rest api call